 The signs of a narcissist are many and varied.
 They prove conclusively that the skull jockeys have too much time on their hands and are grossly overpaid.
 I researched the 8, 10, 18, or 25 signs of a narcissist long enough to know this.

-I was called a narcissist for the first time ever by none other than a criminal stalker, which I wrote about here.
-I’ve been called so many names on the website where I became acquainted with him, including narcissist, I thought it was time to do some research and find out what all the fuss is about.
+I was called a narcissist for the first time by a stranger.
+People are always talking about narcissists and I thought it was time to do some research and find out what all the fuss is about.

-He even cited a guy named Ed once to back up his claim.
-Ed was an acquaintance of his who was a psychologist, or knew a psychologist, or who’d seen one once in a 7–11.
-Bear in mind, none of them-Ed, the psychologist, or the stalker-know me or has ever met me, so naturally his buddy, Ed, knows whereof he speaks.
+This person cited a guy named Ed to back up his claim.
+Ed was an acquaintance of theirs who was a psychologist, or knew a psychologist, or who’d seen one once in a 7–11.
+Bear in mind, none of them-Ed, the psychologist, or this name caller-know me or has ever met me, so naturally the buddy, Ed, knows whereof he speaks.

 There are dozens of questions and answers about narcissistic personality disorder, NPD, and psychopathy.
 People are fascinated by both, much like traffic accidents by the side of the road fascinate looky loos.
 Except most people don’t wish they were the victims of the accident.
 They do, however, long to be psychopaths, and love to talk about narcissists.